unlight/asmt-javascript-questions/README.md

 - What does Key Developer role mean?
 - What techniques did you use while mentoring?
 - Recall last conflict/hard situation with client.
 How it was solved?
 What could be done better?
-- When Scrum/Kanban can’t be used?
 - What is better White or Black testing?
-- What estimation techniques do you know?
 - How do you decide what to delegate and why? => What is better delegate task or responsibilty?
 - You’r starting new project from scratch, what frameworks, arch patterns would you choose and why?
 - Client said “This new feature should be done today?”, but you understand you’ll need a week to finish it.
 What will you do?